-All mathematics majors (both B.S. and B.A.) must complete a core of mathematics required courses with a 2.000 grade point average.
+All mathematics majors (both B.S. and B.A.) must complete a core of required mathematics courses with a 2.000 grade point average or higher.
 This core consists of: single-variable calculus (MATH 181 and 182), multivariable calculus (MATH 283), linear algebra (MATH 273), history of mathematics (MATH 211), and a course in mathematical proofs (MATH 220).
-Students who minor in mathematics must complete the required courses with a 2.000 grade point average in the minor.
+Students who minor in mathematics must complete the required core courses with a 2.000 grade point average in the minor.